Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 ﻿<a name="HOLTop" />
-# Sending Push Notifications using Windows Azure and the Windows Push Notification Service #
+# Sending Windows 8 Push Notifications using Windows Azure and the Windows Push Notification Service #
 ---

 <a name="Overview" />